 Is Zyn safe?

-Truth Initiative strongly urges the FDA to remove all unauthorized oral nicotine products from the market, including Zyn, that the agency has not authorized for sale.
-In order to prevent youth from using these products, eliminating all flavors, including menthol, from all tobacco products is crucial, as well as instituting marketing restrictions on these products to prevent youth exposure to them.
+Truth Initiative strongly urges the FDA to remove all unauthorized oral nicotine products from the market, including Zyn.
+To prevent youth from using these products, eliminating all flavors from tobacco products is crucial, as is instituting restrictions to curb exposure to marketing.